Feature: #107036 - Configurable dashboard widgets

 Description

 Dashboard widgets can now be configured on a per-instance level using the Settings API.
-This allows widget authors to define configurable settings that editors can modify directly from the dashboard interface, making widgets more flexible and user-friendly.
+This allows widget authors to define settings that editors can modify directly from the dashboard interface, making widgets more flexible and adaptable to different use cases.

 Each widget instance maintains its own configuration, enabling multiple instances of the same widget type with different settings on the same or different dashboards.